KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-rogue.md

 Note also that the `start` block height has past, and therefore the `seed` value is available.

-Also note that the response includes information about the `player_txid` character provided by `player1` during registration.
+Also note that the response includes information about the `playertxid` character provided by `player1` during registration.

 The game is prepared.
 Both players may begin the game using the command found in the returned `run` value.